Lawrence, Indiana: Education

-The Lawrence Township school district is the ninth largest and one of the fastest growing districts in the state.
+Public K-12 education in the city is provided by the Metropolitan School District of Lawrence Township, the ninth largest and one of the fastest growing districts in Indiana.
 It operates four Early Learning Centers, eleven elementary magnet schools (grades 1–6), two middle schools (grades 7–8), two high schools (Lawrence Central and Lawrence North), a center for innovation and technology, and an alternative setting high school.
 In the 2018–2019 academic year there were 16,035 students with a high school graduation rate of 92.7%.
 Lawrence Township schools offer high ability programs, Advanced Placement (AP and ACP), International Baccalaureate Program, vocational and career education programs, and bilingual programs.
 The district holds 45 state championships and 5 national titles in various inter-curricular competitions.
 Those titles include championships in basketball (Lawrence North - 2006) and marching band (Lawrence Central -1998, 2001 and 2004).
 The diversity makeup of the district is .05% American Indian, 23.5% White, 45.3% Black, 6.9% Multiracial, 1.1% Asian, .05% Pacific Islander, and 23.1% Hispanic, as of the 2017–18 school year.

-Lawrence also has a public library, a branch of the Indianapolis Public Library.
+Ivy Tech Community College operates a campus in Lawrence that is associated with the Downtown Indianapolis campus.
+Lawrence is home to a single public library, a branch of the Indianapolis Public Library.